The Sublimation of Fear

 Many think that the opposite of love is hate.
 In reality, love and hate are two sides of the same coin.
 The opposite of love is fear.
 With fear it is impossible to love and be happy.
 Fear is also connected to something that does not really exist in the present moment: it is a bad premonition that is in a hypothetical future.

 Something we fear can happen to us.
 Which may or may not happen.
 Fear lives in our imagination in most cases: it is a threat that comes from the imagination of the future.
 Through a novel or a film of terror we come face to face with our fears.
 They materialize on the screen or on the written page and we experience them as something that is really happening, in the present.
 Experiencing the greatest fear means knowing it better, resizing it and finally sublimating it.
 When fear is no longer something indefinite and takes shape, we can draw its boundaries, accept it and overcome it.

-The birth of the horror genre
+The Birth of the Horror Genre

 The horror genre has its roots in ancient times, in the literature of ancient Greece and ancient Rome.
 These are tales inspired by folklore and religious tradition, inspired by fears of what is invisible, unknown or monstrous.
 Stories populated by supernatural beings, ghosts, vampires, werewolves, assassins and everything related to Evil.